davidensinger/davidensinger.github.io/about.md

 # About

-My name is David Ensinger and while I’m currently a Front End Developer, I don’t feel bound to the constraints of the job title.
-My skills and interests are varied and I’m happiest when I’m busy designing, developing, writing, or doing a combination thereof.
+<p class="text-intro">My name is David Ensinger and while I’m currently a Front End Developer, I don’t feel bound to the constraints of the job title.
+My skills and interests are varied and I’m happiest when I’m busy designing, developing, writing, or doing a combination thereof.</p>

 The websites I develop are well designed, useable, and adhere to modern standards and accessibility requirements.
 I’m also no slouch at writing documentation, leading training, and providing ongoing support.
 My clients and co-workers will vouch that I’m amiable and play nice with others too.